arpg-sophisticated/ar-tu-do/ros_ws/toad.md

 * drive - enforce autonomous driving
 * manual -  enforce manual driving

+### toad.sh car record

+Records rosbag on car to folder rosbags, arguments are mandatory.
+This command should be run parallel to the run command.

+Arguments:
+* camera - to record rosbag from camera

 ### toad.sh car control

 This will run rviz software on your machine connecting to the car.